-A formal system of science is presented as a more insightful (and powerful) basis for fundamental physics.
-Rather than starting with an axiomatic theory of physics as is typically done (quantum mechanics, general relativity, classical mechanics, etc), we instead had the idea to start at the level of science by designing a formal system of science.
-Our goal was then to attempt, as a challenge, to derive fundamental physics from the system.
-This exercise turned out surprisingly productive; correcting definitions and resolving open problems spawning philosophy, mathematics, science (philosophy of) and physics.
-Some of our notable results include a definition of experimental data (done purely mathematically), a definition of the observer (again done purely mathematically), and a derivation of fundamental physics as the product of the scientific method (and thus, we allege, done uncontroversially).
-This group of results constitutes the primary items of modern theoretical physics currently missing mathematical formalization.
+A formal system of science is presented as a more insightful and powerful basis for fundamental physics.
+Fundamental theories of physics are typically constructed axiomatically (e.g. Dirac Von-Neumann axioms of quantum mechanics, Special theory of relativity, etc); and are justified on scientific grounds.
+'Scientific grounds', although well respected and crucial to the exercise, do not at present benefit from a formal construction: i.e. a verbal or written enumeration of notable experiments typically serves as the justification of the chosen axioms.
+Our idea here is to completely formalize said 'scientific grounds'; by designing a formal system of science able to support the scientific method comprehensively.
+Once done, our goal will then be to attempt, as a challenge, to derive the physics, this time not axiomatically, but as an actual theorem of the system; thus formalizing said justification.
+The formalization requirements are quite demanding, but are responsible for making this exercise surprisingly productive; correcting definitions and resolving numerous open problems spawning philosophy to physics.
 The first part of the paper consists of constructing an experimental basis that is purely mathematical.
 For this we employ the set of all halting programs and we leverage modern notions of undecidability to produce a system that never runs out of new knowledge to discover, thus supporting a perpetual application of the scientific method.
-The system culminates in a definition of the observer as a measure space over halting programs, from which the fundamental physics is entailed as a quantum theory of computation also supporting gravity.
-Finally, testable predictions are proposed.
+The exercise culminates in a definition of the observer as a measure space over halting programs, from which the fundamental physics is entailed as a quantum theory of computation also supporting gravity; thus for the first time integrating the observer into the formalism of physics.
+Finally, the compatibility of our definition with that of the observer in physics is assessed, and testable predictions are proposed for the derived fundamental physics.